trevleyb/DCCRailway/README.md

 Interfaces are defined for the commands that the systems support.
 Each system registers the commands that it will support.
 For example, NCEProwerCab supports ISetLoco Speed using NCESetLocoSpeed.
-Not all system support all commands.
+Not all systems support all commands.
 This is a basic dependency solution I guess.

 Next: Need to support polling of accessory status etc Need to build a front end to support trains.